-So I decided it was time to make my own recipe. 🙂
+That was the moment when I decided I needed to create my own recipe. 🙂

-2. The crumbly topping bakes up beautifully crisp but is not dry or doughy.
-It crumbles when you serve it – hence the name – Apple CRUMBLE – but not completely, there are chunks that hold to gather.
+2. The crumbly topping bakes up beautifully crisp but is not dry or doughy or overly sweet.
+It crumbles when you serve it – hence the name 😉 – but it doesn’t disintegrate, there are chunks that hold together.
 Think chunky muesli/granola – like that.
 But softer. 🙂

 - 2 lb / 1kg Granny Smith Apples( green apples), weight before peeling